 - Research summaries test your knowledge of the methods of examination and related proceeds as defined in the text

 - Conflicting viewpoints determine your capacity to analyse divergent perspectives.
 The challenges rotate around a basic idea, and you need to critique the two points of view presented.

-- Turn a brief paragraph on a particular subject, which is characterised by 3 various perspectives on the your task is to analyse the attitudes, point out their values/demerits, pinpoint defects in thought (if any), consider caveats, variation one case against the opportunities and consider developments
+- Turn a brief paragraph on a particular subject, which is characterised by 3 various perspectives your task is to analyse the attitudes, point out their values/demerits, pinpoint defects in thought (if any), consider caveats, variation one case against the opportunities and consider developments

 - Knowing the curriculum extends a significant step in explaining what is required and wards off unpleasant miracles on the assessment time